pocomane/brewed-in-the-apocalypse/bita.md

 down hurting is shoulder on the door frame.
 Sign "Shoulder pain 1", as harm.
 ```

-__Help a PC__ - When you help another protagonist to accomplish an action, and
+__Help a PC__ - When you, a protagonist, help another protagonist to accomplish
-you have to roll:
+an action, and you have to roll:

 - On success, add 2 from the next roll of the PCs.
 - On twist, add 1 from the next roll of the PCs.